rmbmp717/EduFPGA-RP5GPU/apps/README.md

-# Contents: Scripts to Operate the GPU
+# Contents: DEMO Scripts to Operate the GPU

 ## Folder Structure